lanofdoom/counterstrikesource-spawn-protection/README.md

 # LAN of DOOM Spawn Protection
-A SourceMod plugin that grants a limited period invulnerability after player spawn for CS:S and CS:GO servers.
+A SourceMod plugin that grants a limited period of invulnerability after player spawn for CS:S and CS:GO servers.

 # Building